MicrosoftDocs/winui-api/microsoft.ui.input.experimental/expgesturerecognizer_dragging.md

 Occurs when a user performs a [slide](/windows/uwp/input-and-devices/guidelines-for-cross-slide) or [swipe](/windows/uwp/input-and-devices/guidelines-for-cross-slide) gesture with a mouse or pen/stylus (single contact).

+For more details on this API, please see the the UWP WinRT [Dragging](/uwp/api/windows.ui.input.gesturerecognizer.dragging) topic.

 ## -remarks

 ## -see-also